 Safety and Education

-The Spirit Keeper Equine Sanctuary Founders and the Board of Directors are dedicated to the safety and well-being of our horses, our volunteers, our supporters, and all animals and humans in general.
+The Spirit Keeper Equine Sanctuary Founders and the Board of Directors are dedicated to the safety and well-being of our horses and other animals, our volunteers, our supporters, and all animals and humans in general.
 We believe the best way to accomplish this is to provide educational services to the humans and animals in our community.
 We offer training services for horses with special training needs or who have had previous training difficulties.
 We also have programs in Starting the Untrained Horse, Ground-Handling, and Work In-Hand.
 Humans are expected to participate as much as possible in their horse's training.
-We offer equitation lessons on a case by case basis.
-Our Director, Lori Torrini, also provides advice and training consultations for canines and other species.
-Contact us if you have dog training or behavior questions, or need guidance with a new puppy and we will put you in touch with her.
+Our Director, Lori Torrini, also provides behavior and training consultations for canines and other species.
+Contact us if you have animal training or behavior questions, or need guidance with a new animal and we will put you in touch with her.
 If you have another species of animal (i.e. cat, snake, pig, something else) contact us and if we can't help you we are happy to provide you with resources and referrals to someone who can.